Wind energy is referred to the mechanical or electrical energy that can

 irregularities of earth surface itself.

-There are various wind energy technologies that can convert wind energy into a useful form of energy, such as wind turbine that produces electrical power, wind mill that creates mechanical power, wind pump that pumps water using wind power and sail that uses wind direction to glide a ship or boat.
-Most wind energy technologies can be used as a standalone application.
+There are various wind energy technologies that can convert wind into a useful form of energy, such as wind turbine that produces electrical power, wind mill that creates mechanical power, wind pump that pumps water using wind power and sail that uses wind direction to glide a ship or boat.
+Most technologies can be used as a standalone application.
 But sometimes they can be combined as well, for example to scale up the energy production in a wind turbine farm.